BattModels/SALSA/README.md

 <img src="Digital_Twin.jpeg" width="900">
 In addition to CAD file, we also create an Omniverse digital twin for SALSA.

-Left: Digital Twin of Clio and SALSA in Omniverse
+Left: digital twin of SALSA in Omniverse
-Right: Physical Setup of Clio and SALSA in the lab
+Right: physical setup of SALSA in the lab

 ### 📂 Download
 Subcomponents of SALSA can be downloaded in the SALSA CAD folder in the form of STL file.